drkamaon/Hallucination/README.md

 # Hallucination
-Where my other self share its dreams
+Where my other self shares its dreams

 Or something